stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

-The interleaved vertex buffer is generated from the model in the same manner as we did for the hard-coded quad:
+The interleaved vertex buffer is generated from the mutable model in the same manner as we did for the hard-coded quad:

 ```java
 public Bufferable vertices() {